-Confession is primarily for confessing Mortal Sins, (really serious sins – Jn.
+Confession is primarily for confessing Mortal sins, (extremely serious sins – Jn.
 5:16 – not small everyday ones – though you can do those too).
-There are seven main reasons why Jesus set up the Sacrament of Confession to a priest and desires for us to go:
+There are seven main reasons why Jesus set up the Sacrament of Confession for a priest and desires for us to go:

-1. Because we are beings that are made up of body and soul.
+1. It is because we are beings who are made up of body and soul.
 We are both spiritual and physical beings who need to see, hear, touch, and experience.
 Therefore, God uses, as He does in everything, physical means to communicate to us spiritual and unseen realities. (water in baptism, bread and wine for the Lord’s Supper, etc.).

-3. When we state our sins out loud to a priest, we hear what we need to work on.
+3. When we state our sins aloud to a priest, we hear what we need to work on.